FOSSEE/st-scripts/tuples/script.rst

     a
     b

 We see that the values are swapped.
-This idiom works for different datatypes also.
+This idiom works for different data-types also.

 ::

     a = 2.5